yang-Alice/yang-Alice.github.io/_posts/2024-08-16-cuda-hello-world.md

 sidebar: []
 ---
 <!--
+Getting Started with CUDA
+Setting Up the Development Environment and Running a Hello World
 # Introduction

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) model created by NVIDIA.
 It allows developers to use a CUDA-enabled graphics processing unit (GPU) for general purpose processing – an approach known as GPGPU (General-Purpose computing on Graphics Processing Units).
 In this blog post, we will guide you through the process of setting up the CUDA development environment and running a simple "Hello World" program.